mgeisler/version-sync/README.md

     Finished debug [unoptimized + debuginfo] target(s) in 0.0 secs
      Running target/debug/deps/version_numbers-504f17c82f1defea

-running 2 tests
+running 1 test
 test test_readme_deps ... ok
-test test_html_root_url ... ok

 test result: ok.
-2 passed; 0 failed; 0 ignored; 0 measured
+1 passed; 0 failed; 0 ignored; 0 measured; 0 filtered out
 ```

-If the README or `html_root_url` is out of sync with the crate
+If the README is out of sync with the crate
-version, the tests fail.
+version, the tests fails.
 In this example, the version number in
-`Cargo.toml` has been changed to 0.2.0 while the `README.md` and
+`Cargo.toml` has been changed to `0.2.0` while the `README.md`
-`html_root_url` remain unchanged.
-The tests now fail and the
+remains unchanged.
+The test now fails and the
-problematic TOML code and attribute are shown:
+problematic TOML code is shown:

 ```
 $ cargo test
     Finished debug [unoptimized + debuginfo] target(s) in 0.0 secs
      Running target/debug/deps/version_numbers-f399bac3e468d035

-running 2 tests
+running 1 test
 test test_readme_deps ...
-FAILED
-test test_html_root_url ...
 FAILED

 failures: